IBM/ibm-cert-manager-operator/docs/onboarding.md

         }
         ````

-### Live Example:
+### Live Example

-Live example can be found in: http://github.com/Crystal-Chun/ibm-cert-manager-operator/tree/test-certmanager
+Can be found in [ibm-cert-manager-operator](http://github.com/Crystal-Chun/ibm-cert-manager-operator/tree/test-certmanager)

 ## Yaml

 {: #yaml}

 This way will be most similar to how it's done in the helm chart.
 Credits to @chenzhiwei for coming up with this.

 1. Complete the [prerequisites](#pre)
-2. In a go file, define your cert-manager resource yaml spec
+1. In a go file, define your cert-manager resource yaml spec
     - Example certificate in `pkg/controller/certManagerResource/resource.go`:

         ````
         package certManagerResource